zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/create-hadoop-user/create-hadoop-user.md

 For additional information on connecting to a node in the cluster using SSH, see [Connect to a Cluster Node By Using Secure Shell (SSH)](https://docs.oracle.com/en/cloud/paas/big-data-service/user/connect-cluster-ssh.html) in the Using Oracle Big Data Service documentation.

-_If you are already connected to your cluster's first master node using the OpenSSH format with the **`ssh`** command above, you can skip the rest of the steps in this section and proceed to **STEP 4, Create the training Linux OS Administrator User**._
+_If you are already connected to your cluster's first master node using the OpenSSH format with the **`ssh`** command above, you can skip the rest of the tasks in this section and proceed to **Task 4, Create the training Linux OS Administrator User**._

 1. To SSH into your cluster using your Windows PuTTYgen generated SSH key pair, start Putty.
 The **PuTTY Configuration** window is displayed.
 In the **Category** pane, select the **Session** parameter, if not already selected.
 In the **Basic options for your PuTTY session** section, provide the following information: